Rebelution (band): Peace of Mind (2011–2013)

 On January 10, 2012, Rebelution released their third studio album, Peace Of Mind, through their own label 87 Music.
-Peace of Mind: Acoustic features all twelve original album tracks stripped-down acoustic as well as Peace of Mind: Dub remixed by Easy Star's Michael Goldwasser (Dub Side of The Moon, Radiodread, Easy Star's Lonely Hearts Dub Band).
-The album debuted at #13 on the Billboard 200 charts, #1 Independent and #1 Reggae Albums, and also the #4 iTunes album overall, selling 16,000 copies its first week, despite giving away half the album free to their fans over the six weeks prior to release.
+Peace of Mind: Acoustic features all twelve original album tracks in a stripped-down acoustic style; similarly, Peace of Mind: Dub, which was remixed by Easy Star's Michael Goldwasser, was also released.
+The album debuted at #13 on the Billboard 200 charts and #1 for both Independent and Reggae Albums; it was also the #4 iTunes album overall, selling 16,000 copies its first week, despite giving away half the album for free to their fans over the six weeks prior to release.

 Count Me In (2014–2015)

 In May 2014, Rebelution performed as a headlining act at the California Roots Music and Arts Festival in Monterey, California.

-The band partnered with Easy Star Records to release their fourth album Count Me In features contributions from Don Carlos and Collie Buddz on June 10, 2014.
+The band partnered with Easy Star Records to release their fourth album, Count Me In, on June 10, 2014, which featured contributions from Don Carlos and Collie Buddz.
 It debuted as the #14 album on the Billboard 200 albums chart and the #1 Billboard Reggae album.
 Following the album's release, Rebelution went on the Count Me In tour with supporting acts Iration, The Green, and Stick Figure.

 Rebelution perform at Ovation Hall in Atlantic City, NJ on June 1, 2024.

-In September 2014, the band performed as a headlining act at California Roots and The Carolina Sessions Festival, as well as The Reggae Rise Up Festival in Tampa, Florida, which has quickly become one of the largest and respected Reggae festivals in the country.
+In September 2014, the band performed as a headlining act at the Carolina Sessions Festival and the Tampa, Florida debut of the Reggae Rise Up Festival.

 In December 2014, Count Me In was named as the best-selling reggae album of the year by Billboard.
 An acoustic version of the album was released in 2015 and again topped the Billboard Reggae chart.

 Falling Into Place (2016–2017)

-On June 3, 2016, the band released their fifth studio album Falling Into Place as a joint venture with Easy Star Records.
+On June 3, 2016, the band released their fifth studio album, Falling Into Place, as a joint venture with Easy Star Records.
 The album debuted at #1 on the Billboard Reggae chart, and remained on the chart for more than 60 weeks.
-It also was #32 on Billboard's Top 200.
+It also was #32 on Billboards Top 200.

 Free Rein (2018–2019)

-On June 15, 2018, the band released their sixth studio album Free Rein which included collaborations with acclaimed Jamaican producers Don Corleon and Winta James.
+On June 15, 2018, the band released their sixth studio album, Free Rein, which included collaborations with acclaimed Jamaican producers Don Corleon and Winta James.
 Free Rein, and their 2019 Vinyl Box Set both reached #1 on the Billboard Top Reggae Albums chart.
-Free Rein also made it to #41 on Billboard's Top 200 chart.
+Free Rein also made it to #41 on Billboards Top 200 chart.